Ilyushin Il-2: Effectiveness as attack aircraft

 Perhaps the most extraordinary claim by the VVS's Il-2s is that, over a period of four hours, they destroyed 240 tanks and in the process virtually wiped out the 17th Panzer Division.
 On 1 July, the 17th Panzer Division had only one tank battalion (the II./Pz Rgt 39), with 67 tanks, 173 fewer than claimed destroyed by the VVS.
 The 17th Panzer Division was not even in the main attack sector, but further south with the 1st Panzer Army's 24th Panzer Corps.
 The 17th Panzer did not register any abnormal losses due to aircraft in the summer of 1943, and retreated westwards with Army Group South later in the year, still intact.

 Towards the end of war, the Soviets were able to concentrate large numbers of Shturmoviks to support their main offensives.
 The frequent duels between dug-in 20 and 40 mm AA guns and Il-2 attackers never resulted in the complete destruction of the gun, while many Il-2s were brought down in these attacks.

 The heavy armor of the Il-2 also meant that it would typically carry only comparatively light bomb-loads.
 The rocket projectiles especially were not effective, even the larger RS-132 (of which four were carried) having a warhead with only 0.9 kg of explosives, which compared poorly with the P-47's typical load of ten 5 in HVARs, each having 3.4 kg of explosives, or the eight to twelve RP-3 rockets on the Hawker Typhoon, each with 5.5 kg of explosives.
 Likewise, the Shturmovik's bombs were usually only 50 kg, or rarely 100 kg.
 To compensate for the poor accuracy of the Il-2's bombsight, in 1943, the Soviet Command decided to use shaped-charge armor-piercing projectiles against enemy armored vehicles, and the PTAB-2.5-1.5 SCAP aircraft bomb was put into production.
 These small-calibre bombs were loaded directly into the bomb bays and were dropped onto enemy vehicles from altitudes up to 100 m.
-As each Il-2 could carry up to 192 bombs, a fire carpet 70 m long and 15 m wide could cover the enemy tanks, giving a high "kill" probability.
+As each Il-2 could carry up to 192 bombs, a fire carpet 70 m long and 15 m wide could cover enemy tanks, giving a high "kill" probability.

 Pilots of 291st ShAP were the first to use the PTAB-2.5-1.5 bombs.
 During one sortie on 5 June 1943, six attack aircraft led by Lt.
 Col. A. Vitrook destroyed 15 enemy tanks in one attack, and during five days of the enemy advance, the 291st Division claimed to have destroyed or damaged 422 enemy tanks.